 As my mom would say to my sister and me countless times when she or I were taking too long to get ready to go someplace: "It's not a fashion show."
 Upon further review, she was right.

-After all- the only time anything is actually a fashion show is when you are in a real-life fashion show.
-Everything else is basically showing off.
-This is to say that your clothes are not overly important if you stick to the basic rules I laid down in the previous section.
+After all, anything is a fashion show when you are in a real-life fashion show.
+Everything else is showing off.
+This is to say that your clothes are not overly critical if you stick to the basic rules I laid down in the previous section.

-The way you conduct yourself and act within the courthouse and your judge’s courtroom is another matter entirely.
-Your behavior is important and can have an effect on how a judge views you and your case.
+The way you conduct yourself and act within the courthouse, and your judge's courtroom is another matter entirely.
+Your behavior is essential and can affect how a judge views you and your case.

-Showing respect to your attorney, your opposing party, their attorney and all persons you come into contact with in the courthouse is critical.
-I say “courthouse” and not just “courtroom” because eyes will be on you as soon as you step into the building.
+It is critical to show respect to your attorney, your opposing party, their attorney, and all persons you come into contact with within the courthouse.
+I say "courthouse" and not just "courtroom" because eyes will be on you as soon as you step into the building.
 Act as if the judge is watching your every movement while in the courthouse.

-Your courtroom will likely have a bailiff to provide this instruction to you but I’ll warn you to turn off your cell phone prior to getting into court.
-In Harris County, there are numerous judges that will have their bailiff pick up any cell phone that goes off in their court and will hold onto it all day.
-This is an extreme example but I have seen this rule enforced and is wholly avoidable.
+Your courtroom will likely have a bailiff to provide this instruction to you, but I'll warn you to turn off your cell phone before getting into court.
+In Harris County, numerous judges will have their bailiff pick up any cell phone that goes off in their court and will hold onto it all day.
+This is an extreme example, but I have seen this rule enforced and is wholly avoidable.

-Food, drink, chewing gum, magazines or other “fun” items should not enter the courtroom with you.
-Once the judge enters the courtroom any light talking that you had been engaging in should cease and you should be prepared to remain silent unless spoken to by your attorney or other courtroom personnel.
+Food, drink, chewing gum, magazines, or other "fun" items should not enter the courtroom with you.
+Once the judge enters the courtroom, any light talking you had been engaging in should cease, and you should be prepared to remain silent unless spoken to by your attorney or other courtroom personnel.

 Speaking up when your case is called

 Eventually, your case will be heard by the judge.
 In some counties, you and your attorney will take seats at a table in front of the judge with your opposing party and their attorney at another table next to yours.
-If you’re at all familiar with TV shows that show courtroom scenes this should be familiar to you.
+If you're familiar with TV shows that show courtroom scenes, this should be familiar to you.

 In other counties, like Harris, all parties and their attorneys will stand before the bench and conduct your hearing on your feet.
 Remember- I warned you about comfortable shoes!

-If you are being asked a question in your hearing then it is your job to testify truthfully in a voice that is clear and loud enough to be heard by the court reporter who will be transcribing everything you say on the record.
-You may be a very casual person in your day to day life, but being formal in court is a smart idea.
-The judge is to be referred to as, “his/her honor” or “ma’am/sir”.
-Likewise- the opposing party isn’t “Debbie”, it’s “Mrs./Ms. [insert last name here]”.
+If you are being asked a question in your hearing, then it is your job to testify truthfully in a clear and loud voice to be heard by the court reporter who will be transcribing everything you say on the record.
+You may be a very casual person in your day-to-day life, but being formal in court is a brilliant idea.
+The judge is referred to as "his/her honor" or "ma'am/sir."
+Likewise- the opposing party isn't "Debbie," and it's "Mrs./Ms. [insert last name here]".

-It may happen that you feel like what the opposing party, or even the judge, is saying something that is not true or inaccurate.
-While this may be, you cannot interrupt someone while he or she is speaking in your hearing.
-Have a pad of paper handy and write down your issue and show it to your attorney when he or she is not questioning a witness.
+You may feel like the opposing party, or even the judge, is saying something that is not true or inaccurate.
+While this may be, you cannot interrupt someone speaking in your hearing.
+Have a pad of paper handy and write down your issue and show it to your attorney when they are not questioning a witness.

-In the event that you are providing an answer to a question and your attorney or opposing counsel offer an objection to the question or your response do not say anything.
-The judge is going to need to address that objection and make a ruling.
+If you are providing an answer to a question and your attorney or opposing counsel offers an objection to the question or your response, do not say anything.
+The judge will need to address that objection and make a ruling.
 The judge will instruct you to speak again when the time is appropriate.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"